Giras: Noro y 1ra Clase

 Maykel has been heavily influenced by classic timba such as NG La Banda, La Charanga Habanera and Los Van Van.
 In his early years, Maykel was part of such groups as Gen-Cortés, Abel y La Seducción and La Constelación before founding his first group at the tender age of 15.
 At 18 he started Maykel Blanco y La Suprema Ley.
 Maykel released one album with Suprema Ley, Llegaron los cubanos ( Envidia 2003) , composed and produced by Maykel himself.
 Llegaron los cubanos has a strong base in son, but also ventures into aspects of rumba and the elements we expect in timba such as gear changes and "attitude".
 One of the featured singers is Tirso Duarte and Maykel returned the favor by playing timbal on Tirso's CD, Si la vida te dice baila ( Envidia 2004).
 My personal favorite from Llegaron los cubanos is El veterano , which Salsa Mayor performs in the potpurri on the upcoming live album (Envidia 2007).

-In 2005 Maykel and Javier Sotomayor joined together to create a new group.
-Sotomayor gave the new group the name "Salsa Mayor" and has remained in touch with the band while Maykel is the composer/director.
+On October 10, 2004 Maykel took over Javier Sotomayor's band - "Salsa Mayor" - renaming it Maykel Blanco y su Salsa Mayor.
+Maykel is the composer/director, arranger, pianist, corista and occasionally even sings lead.
 In 2005 Maykel Blanco y Su Salsa Mayor had already made a name for themselves in Cuba and in Europe, catching the attention of timba fans with humorous videos and with timba arrangements that demonstrated the maturation of Maykel's skills as a composer/arranger.
 Demos of their songs were on all the DJs playlists.

 While he has participated in other projects such as jazz, Maykel's goal with Salsa Mayor is to make people dance and to win a place in the hearts of the dancers.
 He seems to be well on his way.
 The band has regular gigs at Casa De La Música Habana.
 I attended two concerts in Galiano and in both cases the dance floor was filled from the beginning to the end of the concert.
 For those who have been to Cuba you know that often the audience is a bit shy, or maybe jaded, about dancing and will usually wait a song or two before hitting the dance floor.
 But the grooves of Salsa Mayor get the dancers on their feet and keep them there.